 The Rapporteur's priorities for the 2015 budget include the smooth running of CEF and TEN-T programmes, with investments focused on projects with high European added value; financial support for the creation and effective functioning of a Single European railway area; the NAIDAES programme; and research funding, including SESAR.

-Mr Roberts Zīle's draft opinion will be voted on in the TRAN Committee meeting on 03.09.14.
+Mr Roberts Zīle's draft opinion was adopted in the TRAN Committee meeting on 03.09.14.

 Presentation by Italian Minister for Tourism on IT Presidency priorities

-The Italian Minister of Heritage and Cultural Activities and Tourism, Mr Dario Franceschini, will present the Italian Council Presidency priorities in the field of tourism in the next TRAN Committee meeting on 03.09.14.
+The Italian Minister of Heritage and Cultural Activities and Tourism, Mr Dario Franceschini, presented the Italian Council Presidency priorities in the field of tourism in the TRAN Committee meeting on 03.09.14.

 Welcome to the website of the Committee on Transport and Tourism (TRAN).